-Re-imagining your business by putting the customer at the heart of your business
+Re-imagining your business by putting the customer at the heart of your service

 Is this phrase part of your corporate message?